-Limited Use Label License No. 495: Internal Research, Quality Control, and Bioproduction Use for Columns and Resins: Notice to Purchaser: The purchase of this product conveys to the purchaser the limited, non-transferable right to use the purchased amount of the product, under intellectual property rights that are owned and/or controlled by Life Technologies and relate specifically to the product, to perform [a] internal research for the sole benefit of the purchaser; [b] quality control testing conducted by the purchaser on a fee for service or contract basis for or on behalf of third parties; and (c) performance of research or manufacturing services conducted by the purchaser on a fee for service or no behalf of third parties.
-The purchase of this product does not grant the purchaser any additional rights, including, without limitation, the right to transfer or resell the product in any form, the right to use the product as a therapeutic agent or diagnostics test component, or to use the product to perform that is indicated in this Limited Use Label License on a contract or fee per test basis for or on behalf of third parties.
+Limited Use Label License No. 495: Internal Research, Quality Control, and Bioproduction Use for Columns and Resins: Notice to Purchaser: The purchase of this product conveys to the purchaser the limited, non-transferable right to use the purchased amount of the product, under intellectual property rights that are owned and/or controlled by Life Technologies and relate specifically to the product, to perform [a] internal research for the sole benefit of the purchaser; [b] quality control testing conducted by the purchaser on a fee for service or contract basis for or on behalf of third parties; and (c) performance of research or manufacturing services conducted by the purchaser on a fee for service or contract basis for or on behalf of third parties; and (c) performance of grant the purchaser any additional rights, including, without limitation, the right to transfer or resealt the product in any form, the right to use the product as a therapeutic agent or diagnostics test component, or to use the product to perform tests other than what is indicated in this Limited Use Label License on a contract or fee per test basis for or on behalf of third parties.
 For information on obtaining additional rights, please contact outlicensing, Life Technologies Corporation (part of Thermo Fisher Scientific), 5823 Newton Drive, Carlsbad, California 92008.